supungamlath/fall-detection/README.md

 # Fall Detection App

 A real-time fall detection system using pose estimation and deep learning, built with Streamlit, OpenPifPaf, and PyTorch.
+See online demo at [https://fall-detection.streamlit.app](https://fall-detection.streamlit.app).

 ## Overview